quasar-team/quasar/Documentation/source/yocto.rst

    bitbake-layers add-layer ../meta-openembedded/meta-oe
    bitbake-layers add-layer ../meta-openembedded/meta-python

-Add your OPC-UA server artifacts to be installed on the target image
+Add your OPC UA server artifacts to be installed on the target image
 --------------------------------------------------------------------

 |